-So if you can’t think of a specific vocabulary word, find a way to describe or express it.
+Whenever the right word feels like it’s beyond your grasp, find a way to describe or express it.
 Flag this with a star or question mark to remind yourself to later look up the actual word.

 Advanced Spanish speakers should be able to communicate in almost any situation.
 Now, it’s time to focus on diversifying your word usage.
 Why not make your compositions into mini-competitions with yourself?

 For example, if you’re practicing verbs, get a timer and try to write as many verbs as you can in as many conjugations as you can.
 Once the time is up, count up all your verbs.
 Give yourself one point for each distinct verb you used (that you conjugated correctly!) and subtract one point for each verb you repeated or conjugated incorrectly.

 Whether you’re practicing for your Spanish AP essay or working on your writing skills in general, prompts are a fantastic way to get started.
 The most important thing is just to write anything about any subject.

 Working to form sentences and narratives in Spanish can be difficult at first.
 But just like any other skill, as you keep working on it, it’ll feel more and more natural.

 Writing prompts are a great way to practice Spanish, and you just might have some fun while you study!